ngryman/tree-crawl/readme.md

 [codecov-url]: https://codecov.io/github/ngryman/tree-crawl

 **tree-crawl** is a lightweight tree crawler, well, technically walker.
-But the name was already taken you know...

-It lets your easily walk any tree in **pre-order** or **post-order**.
-It supports in-place mutation of the tree including structural ones and does not 💥 when you move nodes around.
+It lets your easily walk any tree in **pre-order** or **post-order** and supports tree mutations, it does not 💥 when you move nodes around.

 ## Install